Aryanshrana/RustProjects/README.md

 # RustProjects
-Hii this is my Rust programming learning repo ; It contains all my understandings from Rust laguage and projects which i make during this journey.
+Hii this is my Rust programming learning repo ; It contains all my understandings from Rust language and projects which i make during this journey.